 Questions clear as the sunshine in May:

-Is not likewise held by the same ropes and reins
+is not held by much the same ropes and reins

-Fate in hand of where feet first land.
+Fate is the hand where feet first land.

 Lines in the sand, abstractly planned